mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 ## JSON

-The `encoding/json` standard library package supports marshalling and unmarshalling of JSON.
+The `encoding/json` standard library package supports marshalling and unmarshalling of JSON data.
 Go arrays and slices are represented by JSON arrays.
 Go structs and maps are represented by JSON objects.